Implementing a Data Platform

 Data Delivery (Democratized access)

-The main purpose of implementing a data platform is to adopt end-to-end data driven approaches, so making data available for every team across the organization is essential.
+The main purpose of implementing a data platform is to adopt end-to-end data driven approaches, so making data available for every team across the organisation is essential.

 Of course, not everybody should have access to all your data, but by following a proper data architecture we can define and limit which portions of data every team will need access to do their jobs as efficiently as possible.